Four-Step Negotiation Checklist

 .

-out with an ideal and end up with a deal.
-Negotiating is the process by which two or more parties with different needs
+ideal and end up with a deal.
+Negotiating is the process by which two or more parties with different needs and goals

-In my 30-year contract management career, I have negotiated many contracts and other deals.
-In order to systematically
+my 30-year contract management career, I have negotiated many contracts and other deals.
+In order to systematically cover

 .